bartificer/programming-by-stealth/docs/authorguide.md

 All content on this site falls into one of the following four categories:

 1. **Stand-alone Pages** — these are permanent pages that do not belong to any on-going series.
 They include the front page (`docs/index.md`), the *About the Authors* page (`docs/about.md`), and this authors guide (`docs/authorguide.md`).
 These pages have no taxonomical metadata associated with them.
 2. **PBS Instalments** — a sequence of tutorial-style posts collected together in a GitHub Pages/Jekyll [Collection](https://jekyllrb.com/docs/collections/) with the slug `pbs`.
-Each instalment defines the following additional taxonomical information:
+Each Instalment defines the following additional taxonomical information:
    1. A sequence number within the collection
    2. Optionally, GitHub Pages/Jekyll [Tags](https://jekyllrb.com/docs/posts/#tags) — _**note** that as of January 2025, support for this feature within the theme is limited_.
    3. Optionally, a mini-series name.
 This deeper level of organisation is not directly provided by GitHub Pages/Jekyll, but a custom addition provided by the Bartificer theme.
 3. **PBS Tidbits** — a collection with the slug `tidbits` containing stand-alone special posts that are in some way related to the main PBS series, but not part of it.
 Each tidbit defines the following additional taxonomical information:
    1. A sequence number within the collection
    2. Optionally, GitHub Pages/Jekyll [Tags](https://jekyllrb.com/docs/posts/#tags)
-4. **Creator Details** — a hidden GitHub Pages/Jekyll collection with the slug `creators` containing content snippets describing the people who have co-created PBS instalments and/or Tidbits.
+4. **Creator Details** — a hidden GitHub Pages/Jekyll collection with the slug `creators` containing content snippets describing the people who have co-created PBS Instalments and/or Tidbits.
 The details captured in this collection are injected into the [About the Authors](/about) page.
 Creators are divided into two types:
    1. **Regular Hosts** — as of January 2025, just Bart & Allison.
-   2. **Guests** — contributors who have joined for a few instalments (a work-in-progress as of January 2025)
+   2. **Guests** — contributors who have joined for a few Instalments (a work-in-progress as of January 2025)

 ### Taxonomy-Powered Site Features

 This taxonomy enables the theme to provide the following features in the generated website:

-1. Automatic creation of the instalment indexes on the front page
+1. Automatic creation of the Instalment and Tidbit indexes on the front page
-2. The fine-tuning of instalment titles for optimal display in four distinct contexts:
+2. The fine-tuning of Instalment and Tidbit titles for optimal display in four distinct contexts:
-   1. Instalment Page Title
+   1. The Instalment/Tidbit Page Title
    2. Browser Window/Tab Title
-   3. Instalment Name in indexes
+   3. The Instalment/Tidbit names in the front page indexes
-   4. The Next & Previous links at the bottom of each instalment and Tidbit
+   4. The Next & Previous links at the bottom of each Instalment and Tidbit
-3. The Next & Previous links at the bottom of each instalment and Tidbit
+3. The Next & Previous links at the bottom of each Instalment and Tidbit
-4. The clear labeling of each mini-series and the Next & Previous links within each mini-series instalment.
+4. The clear labeling of each mini-series and the Next & Previous links within each mini-series Instalment.
 Note that the Next & Previous mini-series links work even when a mini-series is spread over non-contiguous Instalments (e.g. the Git mini-series which includes Instalments 101 to 120, and 172 to 174).
-5. Automatic generation of OpenGraph metadata on all Instalments & Tidbits
+5. Automatic generation of OpenGraph metadata for all Instalments & Tidbits, enabling nice link previews in social Media apps.
-6. Creator credits at the top of each instalment and Titbit linking to the appropriate section of the *About the Authors* page.
+6. Creator credits at the top of each Instalment and Titbit linking to the appropriate section of the *About the Authors* page.
 7. Tag lists:
    1. At the top of each tagged Instalment and Tidbit
    2. **DEPRECATED:** In the Instalment and Tidbit indexes on the front page — this feature will be replaced with a tag cloud in the future